Debbie Philp holds space for you, beautiful being, to feel into the radiant sacredness of your body and to root deeply into Mother Earth.

 True North Yoga came to be as a concept in 2009 when I was teaching yoga in the basement room of the Schroon Lake Community Church.
 In 2011, it took physical form as a yoga studio in a Schroon Lake, New York storefront.
 This dedicated space fulfilled my vision of offering not only yoga classes, but a sanctuary from the daily grind of harsh winters and busy summers in our Adirondack town.

 In 2012, I created the True North Advanced Yoga Studies and 200-hour Teacher Training program, a Yoga Alliance Registered Yoga School, to help spread yoga in our North Country region.
-As of 2016, 30 yoga teachers have completed the 200-hour program, which has been hosted in Schroon Lake and at two other Adirondack yoga studios since its inception.
+As of 2018, 35 yoga teachers have completed the 200-hour program, which has been hosted at True North Yoga and at two other Adirondack yoga studios since its inception.

 As a result, the True North Yoga studio currently has a lovely group of teachers devoted to maintaining my vision of a safe and welcoming place for yoga practitioners of all levels.
 Yoga classes can now also be found in other Adirondack communities, making the practice accessible to many who had been isolated by distance from teachers and other practitioners.
-In 2016, the program evolved into the Energetics of Yoga Teacher Training and expanded to include a +300-hour track for teachers who wanted to advance to the 500-hour training level.
+In 2016, the program evolved into Energetics of Yoga Teacher Training and expanded to include an advanced four-module program for teachers who wanted to advance to the 500-hour training level.
 While the training is no longer directly affiliated with the yoga studio, I am still committed to bringing yoga to underserved communities and intend to continue to offer trainings in the years to come.

-True North Yoga is a lovely space in which to practice yoga for residents of and visitors to the Schroon Lake, New York region.
+True North Yoga’s studios are wonderful spaces in which to practice yoga for residents of and visitors to the Schroon Lake and Keene Valley, New York regions.
 I invite you to visit the studio’s website for the class schedule and upcoming events.